haddockapp/haddockapp/atp.md

 #### Scenario 7: Setting the github application configuration from the settings drawer

 > **Note:**
-> If you are testing on the `demo.haddock.ovh` environment, you can skip scenarios 7-9 and proceed directly to **Scenario 10**.
+> If you are testing on the `dev.haddock.ovh` environment, you can skip scenarios 7-9 and proceed directly to **Scenario 10**.
 The github application configuration is already set up.

 - **Objective:** Test the functionality of setting the GitHub application configuration from the settings drawer.
 - **Prerequisites:**